-A property that is unoccupied and unfurnished for over two years is classed as a Long Term Empty property and will be subject to an additional premium of 50% on the basic full charge.
+A property that is unoccupied and unfurnished for over two years is classed as a Long Term Empty Property and will be subject to an additional premium on the basic full charge.
 This is in accordance with Section 11B of the Local Government Finance Act 1992, which gave councils the power to charge a premium in these circumstances.

 Discount Class D: This is a 100% discount for a maximum period of up to 12 months.
 To qualify for this discount the property must meet the same criteria that were required under the previous Class A exemption (which was abolished from 1 April 2013);